MiguelBarrios/ShopAccountingSystem/README.md

 # ShopSccountingSystem
-DBMS System for a shop
+relational database for a generic shop